 - your general health and level of fitness

-NHS guidelines emphasise that all head and neck cancer patients should be under the care of an MDT.
+NHS guidelines say that all people with head and neck cancer should be under the care of an MDT.
 Your team includes:

 - specialist head and neck surgeons

 - a specialist nurse

 - a dietitian